 - Continuing Education and professional development opportunities for teachers

 - Kansas Deaf-Blind library of professional materials for loan to parents, families and professionals

 - Adaptive equipment for loan/lease to local school districts for use by Kansas students

 Who We Are

 KIRC is a State and Federally funded project that provides assistance and support to Kansas school districts and is located on the campus of the Kansas State School for the Blind in Kansas City, Kansas.
 The services of the KIRC are available to public school systems, to eligible, private non-profit local education agencies, and to state special schools across Kansas.
-Operations are funded through the Kansas State Department of Education Early Childhood, Special Education and Title Services contracts, Federal Quota Account at the American Printing House for the Blind, Kansas State School for the Blind State General Funds and volunteers.
+Operations are funded through the Kansas State Department of Education Special Education and Title Services contracts, Federal Quota Account at the American Printing House for the Blind, Kansas State School for the Blind State General Funds and volunteers.